-Dr. Roger Genetzky graduated from Kansas State University in 1972, practiced for 5 years, returned to KSU for 5 years as a resident to receive advanced training in surgery, medicine, and pathology.
-He received received his Master's degree in surgery and Ph.
+Dr. Roger Genetzky graduated from Kansas State University in 1972, and later received advanced training in surgery, medicine, and pathology.
+He received his Master's degree in surgery and Ph.
 D. in veterinary pathology.
-After finishing his advanced training at KSU he became an Associate Professor at ISU for 5 years.
-Following ISU, he owned a private race track practice for 5 years and was also a diagnostician at SDSU Veterinary Diagnostic & Research Lab for 2 years before starting the Animal Medical Care practice in Brookings.
+He was an Associate Professor at ISU for 5 years.
+Following ISU, he owned a private race track practice for 5 years.
+He started in the Brookings Area as a diagnostician at SDSU ADR Lab for 2 years before starting the Animal Medical Care.
 Dr. Genetzky feels his clients and staff have taught him to love and appreciate from the heart all animals that are in need of veterinary care.
 His main responsibility is in dentistry and surgery of dogs, cats, and horses, but likes to help all animals with their needs.
 Dr. Genetzky attended the Colorado Pet Dental Training Center to learn the latest in proper surgical tooth extraction, root retrieval, fistulas tract repair, bonding and proper digital dental x-ray positioning.
-He became certified in veterinary spinal manipulative therapy after attending 226 hours of class work at the Healing Oasis Wellness Center in Wisconsin and passing a written and practical exam.
-Dr. Genetzky was born and raised on a grain and livestock farm in the Dakota's and has returned to owning and operating a livestock grain farm in the Brookings area.
-He is therefore also responsible for the food animal practice working, servicing, and consulting with the area livestock producers.
-Dr. Genetzky loves to ride his 6 horses and spend time with his friends, family, and dogs.
-(Cooper, Tucker, and Mason).
+He became certified in veterinary spinal manipulative therapy after attending 226 hours of class work at the Healing Oasis Wellness Center in Wisconsin.
+He is also responsible for the food animal practice working, servicing, and consulting with the area livestock producers.
+Dr. Genetzky loves to ride horses and spend time with his friends, family, and dogs.
+Mary Jo Maher has been with the practice as Office Manager for 15 years.
+She is passionate about her dogs and working with clients.

 Dr. Jill Ayres received her degree from Iowa State University and was a

 cofounder of Gentle Doctor Animal Hospital in 1996.
-She has practiced small animal medicine exclusively for 19 years and joined the AMC team in 2011.
+She has practiced small animal medicine exclusively for and joined the AMC team in 2011.
 Her areas of interest include internal medicine, wellness and preventive care, dermatology and client education.
+She lives in Brookings with her husband, three daughters and rescued dog Alice.

 Dr. Adam is a native of Volga and joined the practice in the spring of 2014.
 Before graduating from Iowa State University's College of Veterinary Medicine, Adam earned a bachelor's and master's degree in Biology from the University of South Dakota.
-It was during his time in Vermillion that he met and married his wife, Krista.
-Together they are the proud parents of a daughter, Lila and son, Finn.
+His wife, Krista, and he are the proud parents of a Lila, Finn and Hattie.
 Dr. Adam spends the majority of his free time with his wife and children, but does take the occasional opportunity to go hunting or hack his way around the golf course.
 His professional interests center around large and small animal internal medicine and working dogs.

 Dr. Erin Berg joined Animal Medical Care in May 2016 following graduation from the Iowa State University College of Veterinary Medicine.
 She grew up near LaBolt, SD on a cow-calf operation with horses, dogs, and cats.
 Prior to veterinary school, Dr. Berg attended SDSU to obtain a Bachelor of Science in Animal Science and minor in Equine Studies.
 Her interests include small animal and equine medicine and surgery, especially dentistry.
 Dr. Berg and her husband, Nick, enjoy spending time outdoors and caring for their several animals including 2 dogs, 2 horses, 1 cat, and 6 chickens.